Mortal Kombat (film series): Live-action

+Original series

 Mortal Kombat (1995)

 Three unknown martial artists are summoned to a mysterious island to compete in a tournament whose outcome will decide the fate of the world.

 Mortal Kombat Annihilation (1997)

 A group of martial arts warriors have only six days to save the Earth from an extra-dimensional invasion.

+Reboot series

 Mortal Kombat (2021)

 A washed-up mixed martial arts fighter named Cole Young is unaware of his hidden lineage or why Lin Kuei assassin Sub-Zero is hunting him down.
 Concerned for the safety of his family, he seeks out a clique of fighters that were chosen to defend Earthrealm against Outworld.

 Mortal Kombat II (2026)

-Following the events of Mortal Kombat, Lord Raiden task Earthrealm champions to find new warriors to prepare the upcoming tournament against Outworld, with one such recruit being an aging Hollywood martial artist, Johnny Cage.
+Following the events of Mortal Kombat, Lord Raiden tasks Earthrealm champions to find new warriors to prepare the upcoming tournament against Outworld, with one such recruit being a Hollywood martial artist, Johnny Cage.

+Mortal Kombat 3 (TBA)

+In October 2025, during New York Comic Con, it was reported that a third film was in development, with Jeremy Slater returning as screenwriter.